MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 <!--
 lexicon:
-the "user data folder"
-The "UDF" is used to contain x, y, & z data.
+the "user data folder" is used to store x, y, & z.
-The "UDF location" is where the UDF is located; its path.
+The "user data folder location" is where the user data folder is located; its path.
 -->

-As a WebView2 developer, you need to know about the user data folder (UDF) for WebView2 apps, including how it's created, how it's used, and how you need to handle it.
+As a WebView2 developer, you need to know about the user data folder for WebView2 apps, including how it's created, how it's used, and how you need to handle it.

 WebView2 applications interact with user data folders to store browser data, such as cookies, permissions, and cached resources.
 Each instance of a WebView2 control is associated with a user data folder.
 Each user data folder is unique to a user.